darkstarbdx/cryptid0/README.md

 ## Usage

 ⚠️ **Warning: Ensure you have explicit permission to use this tool on any network or system.
-Unauthorized usage is illegal and unethical.**
+Unauthorized usage is illegal and unethical.
+The Creator is not responsible for any damage caused by misuse of this tool**

 1. **Navigate to the directory:**
    ```bash